ddgae2/web_scrape/README.md

 A) Tackle point 2 from  https://www.nbwa.org/resources/industry-fast-facts <br>
 Run this script to output the context into output.csv <br>

-B) Location and distribution of highest shares in 2021 beer importing busines are listed below
+B) The location and distribution of the highest shares in 2021 beer-importing businesses are listed below
 ![map](https://github.com/ddgae2/web_scrape/blob/main/beer_distrubtion.png) <br>
-B1) Other distribution business can be analyzed in https://www.nbwa.org/resources/industry-fast-facts
+B1) Other distribution businesses can be analyzed at https://www.nbwa.org/resources/industry-fast-facts

 C) Use plotly.com to visualize the beer types from this beer distribution center <br>
 loaded as https://plotly.com. <br>

-D) Finally look through this websites and determine if any of these locations that operates during these holidays. <br>
+D) Finally look through these websites and determine if any of these locations operate during these holidays. <br>
 		Independence Day (4th of July) <br>
 		Memorial Day <br>
 		Labor Day  <br>